MetLife Stadium: Design and planning

 In 2012, DLR Group partnered with NRG Energy to design and install a "Solar Ring" on the upper rim of MetLife Stadium.
 The Solar Ring consists of 1,350 building integrated photovoltaic (BIPV) solar panels assembled into 47 individual frames.
 The BIPV panels are illuminated with LED lighting and programmed to display the signature blue and green colors of the Giants and the Jets along with other hues for events such as concerts, soccer matches, and college sports.
 The panels generate about 350 KW, nearly 25 times the amount of electricity that's actually needed to power the LED display system.
 The excess power generated can go into the general stadium use or back to the grid.

+In January 2024, renovations began on the lower bowl of MetLife Stadium to enlarge the playing field to meet necessary FIFA requirements to host the eight games, including the final, of the 2026 FIFA World Cup.
+To limit disruption of regular stadium usage, the project is being done in two phases.
+Phase I was completed in May 2024 and Phase II will commence in January 2025 and be completed in May 2025.

+To expand the field's dimensions for the tournament and maintain the current NFL seating capacity and layout, four corners of the existing precast concrete seating bowl will be demolished and replaced with a new modular steel composite seating system that includes related mechanical, electrical, audio visual and plumbing adjustments.
+Additionally, 1,740 permanent seats will be replaced with the new seating system.

 Technical agreements

 Lease terms

-The two teams formed the New Meadowlands Stadium Company, LLC (now MetLife Stadium Company), a 50/50 joint venture, to build and operate the stadium.
+The two teams formed the New Meadowlands Stadium Company, LLC, a 50/50 joint venture, to build and operate the stadium.
 The two teams leased the parcel of land on which the stadium stands from the NJSEA for a 25-year term, with options to extend it which could eventually reach 97 years.
 After the 15th year of the lease, and every five years, hence; one of the two teams may opt out of the lease after giving the state 12 months notice.
 The first such opportunity to opt out will occur in 2025 with a notice date of 2024.
-There will then be an opportunity to opt out in 2030, 2035, 2040, etc...
-However, if one team leaves for a new stadium, the other team would have to remain for the remainder of the lease.
+There will then be an opportunity to opt out in 2030, 2035, 2040, etc. However, if one team leaves for a new stadium, the other team would have to remain for the remainder of the lease.
 However, the high cost of building and relocating to a stadium makes it very unlikely.
 The teams also get parking revenue from the Meadowlands' western parking lots year round, even when there are no events at the stadium (this would occur when other parts of the Meadowlands host events).